Vitamin D: Health Benefits & Facts

 -

-Heart & Lung Health: It supports heart and lung performance.
+Heart & Lung Health: It supports cardiovascular and respiratory performance.

 -

-Gene Regulation: It monitors many important bodily processes.
+Gene Regulation: It monitors many important biological processes.

 1. Building Stronger Bones

-Vitamin D regulates calcium and phosphorus in your blood.
-These minerals are the building blocks for bones.
-Without enough Vitamin D, your body cannot absorb calcium correctly.
+Vitamin D regulates the levels of calcium and phosphorus in your blood, which are the primary building blocks for your bones.
+Without sufficient Vitamin D, your body cannot absorb calcium correctly, regardless of how much you consume.

 2. Supporting Pregnancy & Infancy